tsj2003/image-classification-cerebrium-/README.md

     - Pre-Deployment Pipeline:
         - Should be run manually through the Actions tab on GitHub
         - Build the docker image
-        - Run the Onnx converter to see if it works
-        - Run tests cases on converted ONNNX model
-    - Post-Deployment Pipeline:
-        - should run automatically after 24 hours, cron job scheduled using Github action
-        - basically for a health check, calls the test_server.py to run automated tests
-        - run the tests every 24 hours, and report the time taken by the banana dev call
 - Readme File | which has steps to run/use all the deliverables with proper details, such that a person who has no prior information about this repo can understand and run this easily with no blockers.
 - Hint: You need to use Deploy From Github option, and make a fork of their public template.
     - Follow the steps mentioned in the banana dev documentation